 People with long-term conditions (LTCs), such as diabetes and coronary heart disease, are twice as likely as other adults to suffer from depression and/or anxiety disorders.
 With growing numbers of our population suffering with one or more LTCs, it is imperative that services are able to offer effective, adapted treatments to this patient group.

-To date a number of innovative treatment protocols have been disseminated across the Oxford AHSN region.
+Over the past few years, a number of innovative treatment protocols have been disseminated across the Oxford AHSN region.
 These include:

 - Cognitive behaviour therapy for insomnia treatment protocol